hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 Conversely, you can decommission servers and remove specific nodes from the cloud.

 If any of the controller nodes fails, you can remove and replace controller nodes, while re-connecting them automatically into the HA cluster.

+For more information on adding (Scale Out) or removing (Scale In) nodes (KVM Compute Nodes) to an already-installed overcloud on a KVM hypervisor, see [HP Helion OpenStack&#174; Add (Scale-Out) and Remove (Scale-In) Nodes on KVM Hypervisors](/helion/openstack/install/add/nodes/).

 ### Backup and Restore nodes {#backup-restore-nodes}